Vampire (Buffy the Vampire Slayer): Blood

 Vampires in the Buffy universe live on a diet of blood, preferring fresh human blood; they can distinguish the blood of different animals by flavor, and those who do not drink human blood enjoy that of otters.
 They require no other food or drink; although they can ingest it, they generally find it bland.
-Prolonged deprivation of blood can impair a vampire's higher brain functions and they become "living skeletons", but do not die.
+Prolonged deprivation of blood can impair a vampire's higher brain functions, and they become "living skeletons", but do not die.
 They do not need to breathe air—although they can breathe to speak or smoke—and they cannot pass breath on to others via CPR.
 They are affected by drugs, poisons, and electricity, and they can be sedated and tasered.
-Some vampires in the series enjoy recreational drug use like alcoholic and caffeinated beverages, and tobacco—Spike, the witty "bad boy" vampire, frequently enjoys smoking cigarettes, and Angel frequently drinks coffee and tea to cope his restless lifestyle.
+Some vampires in the series enjoy recreational drug use like alcoholic and caffeinated beverages, and tobacco—Spike, the witty "bad boy" vampire, frequently enjoys smoking cigarettes, and Angel frequently drinks coffee and tea to cope with his restless lifestyle.

 To reproduce, vampires must drain a human being of most of their blood, then force the victim to drink some of the vampire's blood.
-This process is known as "siring", and the vampire who does so is called a "sire".
-Sires often act as mentors to their 'children', and form small covens of related vampires for various purposes.
+Known as "siring," this process transforms a human into a "scion" under the guidance of their vampire "sire".
+Sires often mentor their scions, forming small, purposeful covens of related vampires.
 Some vampires can be telepathically linked to those that they have sired.
 The amount of time it takes for a new vampire to rise seems to vary; Buffy often kills vampires as they rise from their graves, but other vampires rise after only a few hours.